Hazel didn’t have M.E. but she suffered a kind of death whereby the Grace Charity feels the need to warn all vulnerable

 Hazel was given intro-venous fluid at times, both saline and dextrose.
 But the week-end before she died, blood tests revealed she was dehydrated.
 Instead of increasing her fluid intake, it was decreased.
 In addition to this, Hazel was being ‘treated’ with a bi-pap machine, which family were told was the only hope for her recovery.
 It delivered oxygen through a tight fitting face mask, forcing her to breathe.
 The medical team told family it would dry out her throat due to the extremely dry air, but the family didn’t know she wasn’t being adequately hydrated whilst on it.

 The mask dried her throat out so much that she couldn’t speak.

 When her fluid was reduced, the hospital continued to place the mask on her face, sometimes at the highest setting, which could only have dehydrated her further.
 The consultant ordered the mask to be continued when no fluid at all was given for 24 hours.

-Over the week-end when Hazel’s blood tests showed she was still dehydrated in spite of receiving 2 litres of IV fluid daily, she was given just 1 litre for the whole day.
+Over the week-end when Hazel’s blood tests showed she was dehydrated, she was given just 1 litre for the whole day.
+(She should have had a minimum of 2 litres daily).
 The following day, she was only given 250 mls. and the next day she had her drip completely withdrawn, yet the mask of dry air was still placed upon her face.
 When Catherine asked the consultant to put back her mother’s drip, the consultant refused to do so, replying that Hazel had enough fluid in her body as her hands and arms were very swollen.
 But oedema (swelling) can be a sign of dehydration, as the body is retaining fluid simply because it’s dehydrated.
 Hazel died the day after having her drip removed, 4 days after her blood tests showed she was dehydrated.

 In spite of several meetings with doctors when Hazel was alive, her 4 children didn’t know the following: